-There is an increasing demand for sales skills in all industries and businesses.
-The certificate provides background for entry-level positions in selling.
-Opportunities are available to advance into sales or general management positions or to become self-employed.
+To meet the increasing demand and expanding opportunities for those skilled in helping others meet their needs through the purchase of products and services, the college offers a professional sales certificate.
+The certificate provides fundamental skills for entry-level sales positions.
+Opportunities are available to advance into sales or general management, and marketing positions or to become self-employed.